 Plants must clean up any waste gases before releasing them to meet pollution limits.

-Landfill gas, produced as organic material rots, is mainly methane and carbon dioxide.
+This is produced as organic material rots, is mainly methane and carbon dioxide.

 This can be collected and used to turn turbines to generate electricity.